What is a conflict of interest?

 - Family interests – In which an official causes an organisation to enter into transaction with another organisation owned by a close relative or which a close relative benefits from.

-- Gifts – From friends who also do business with the person receiving the gifts (further information on this can be found under the section on the Bribery Act).
+- Gifts – From friends who also do business with the person receiving the gifts.

 What to do about a conflict of interest?